Ovarian cancer: Later symptoms

-Later symptoms of ovarian cancer are due to the growing mass causing pain by pressing on other abdominopelvic organs or from metastases.
+Later symptoms of ovarian cancer are due to the growing mass, causing pain by pressing on other abdominopelvic organs or from metastases.
 Because of the anatomic location of the ovaries deep in the pelvis, most masses are large and advanced at the time of diagnosis.
 The growing mass may cause pain if ovarian torsion develops.
 If these symptoms start to occur more often or more severely than usual, especially after no significant history of such symptoms, ovarian cancer is considered.
 Metastases may cause a Sister Mary Joseph nodule.
 Rarely, teratomas can cause growing teratoma syndrome or peritoneal gliomatosis.
 Some experience menometrorrhagia and abnormal vaginal bleeding after menopause in most cases.
 Other common symptoms include hirsutism, abdominal pain, virilization, and an adnexal mass.

 Children

 In adolescents or children with ovarian tumors, symptoms can include severe abdominal pain, irritation of the peritoneum, or bleeding.
-Sex cord stromal tumors produce hormones which can lead to the premature development of secondary sex characteristics.
+Sex cord stromal tumors produce hormones that can lead to the premature development of secondary sex characteristics.
 Sex cord-stromal tumors in prepubertal children may be manifested by signs of early puberty; abdominal pain and distension are also common.
 Adolescents with sex cord-stromal tumors may experience amenorrhea.
 As the cancer becomes more advanced, it can cause an accumulation of fluid in the abdomen and lead to distension.
 If the malignancy has not been diagnosed by the time it causes ascites, it is typically diagnosed shortly thereafter.
 Advanced cancers can also cause abdominal masses, lymph node masses, or pleural effusion.

 Risk factors

-There are many known risk factors that may increase a woman's risk of developing ovarian cancer.
+Many known risk factors may increase a woman's risk of developing ovarian cancer.
 The risk of developing ovarian cancer is related to the amount of time a woman spends ovulating.
 Factors that increase the number of ovulatory cycles a woman undergoes may increase the risk of developing ovarian cancer.
 During ovulation, cells are stimulated to divide.
-If this division is abnormally regulated, tumors may form which can be malignant.
-Early menarche and late menopause increase the number of ovulatory cycles a woman undergoes in her lifetime and so increases the risk of developing ovarian cancer.
+If this division is abnormally regulated, tumors may form, which can be malignant.
+Early menarche and late menopause increase the number of ovulatory cycles a woman undergoes in her lifetime, and so increase the risk of developing ovarian cancer.
 Since ovulation is suppressed during pregnancy, not having children also increases the risk of ovarian cancer.
 Therefore, women who have not borne children are at twice the risk of ovarian cancer than those who have.
 Both obesity and hormone replacement therapy also raise the risk.

-The risk of developing ovarian cancer is less for women who have fewer menstrual cycles, no menstrual cycles, breast feeding, take oral contraceptives, have multiple pregnancies, and have a pregnancy at an early age.
+The risk of developing ovarian cancer is less for women who have fewer menstrual cycles, no menstrual cycles, breastfeeding, take oral contraceptives, have multiple pregnancies, and have a pregnancy at an early age.
 The risk of developing ovarian cancer is reduced in women who have had tubal ligation (colloquially known as having one's "tubes tied"), both ovaries removed, or hysterectomy (an operation in which the uterus is removed).
 Age is also a risk factor.
 Non-genetic factors such as diabetes mellitus, high body mass index, and tobacco use are also risk factors for ovarian cancer.